eigr/spawn/README.md

 ## Overview

-**Spawn is your actor-native service mesh for durable, stateful computing — polyglot by design, protocol-agnostic by nature.**
+**Spawn** is your actor-native service mesh for **durable, stateful computing** — **polyglot** by design, protocol-agnostic by nature.
 **Write once, run over all protocols:** Erlang-native, gRPC, or HTTP with automatic transcoding.
 One implementation, accessible everywhere.
-No boilerplate, no glue code — just clean actor abstractions that speak all your transports fluently.
+No boilerplate, no glue code — just clean actor abstractions that speak a*ll your transports fluently.

 Spawn simplifies the hardest part of distributed systems — **managing state at scale** — by wrapping it in an actor model that's native to modern protocols and tooling.
 Built by contributors to [Cloudstate](https://github.com/cloudstateio/cloudstate), it brings durable computing to your favorite language: Elixir, Java, TypeScript, Python, Rust, Go, Dart... you name it.